Phacellophora: Distribution

-This cool-water species are found in many parts of the world's oceans even though the abundance of this species in open marine waters is relatively low.
+This cool-water genus are found in many parts of the world's oceans even though the abundance of the sole species in open marine waters is relatively low.
 Though, it can be rather abundant in some parts of the Sea of Japan and the Sea of Okhotsk, especially near the shore where it was found to dominate in the southern part of this area.
 However, most individuals are found in isolation.
 It was also found in the western and eastern Bering Sea.
 Additionally, it constituted a noticeable proportion of jellyfish biomass in waters of the northern California Current.

 In a study conducted in 2011, the egg-yolk jelly was found to aggregate mostly over deep basins, whereas in shallow areas a significant quantity of this species was found only off West Kamchatka, This is in stark contrast to the other members of the family Ulmaridae (since it is no longer a member) which prefer shallow water.
 This preference could be related to the bell size of the individual which ranges from 5–59 cm.
 This bell size likely allows the jellyfish to swim in deeper waters by resisting stronger water currents and pressure.

 Also, jellyfish populations (including the egg-yolk jelly) are on the rise in degraded areas as a result of increased tolerance to detrimental factors.
 Additionally, jellyfish play a large role in the food web and can serve as indicators of ecosystem structure and function; The larger the jellyfish population, the greater the negative impact on ecosystem services.

 The fried egg jellyfish typically moves faster during the day and swims fastest during flood tides.
 This jellyfish undergoes vertical migrations that span the water column throughout short and long time frames.
 These vertical migrations allow them to enter the low depth of the hypoxia zone.

-This species typically resides below the pycnocline and avoids crossing the boundary layer, but they often dive into the hypoxic layer during the day when competition is high.
+This genus typically resides below the pycnocline and avoids crossing the boundary layer, but they often dive into the hypoxic layer during the day when competition is high.
 By diving deep into the hypoxia zone, the fried egg jellyfish evades competition; unlike other species where hypoxia generally causes species to move away from the oxygen depleted zone, the fried egg jellyfish is able to withstand low oxygen levels for several hours at a time.
 And, with the belief that hypoxia regions will continue to grow, the fried egg jellyfish could thrive.